Appian (NASDAQ:APPN) Updates Q2 2021 Earnings Guidance

-Appian (NASDAQ:APPN) updated its second quarter 2021 earnings guidance on Thursday.
-The company provided earnings per share guidance of -0.260–0.230 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $-0.160.
+Appian (NASDAQ:APPN) issued an update on its second quarter 2021 earnings guidance on Thursday morning.
+The company provided EPS guidance of -0.260–0.230 for the period, compared to the Thomson Reuters consensus EPS estimate of $-0.160.
 The company issued revenue guidance of $77 million-$78 million, compared to the consensus revenue estimate of $84.05 million.Appian also updated its FY 2021 guidance to -0.680–0.650 EPS.

-A number of analysts have commented on the company.
-Barclays boosted their target price on Appian from $76.00 to $83.00 and gave the stock an underweight rating in a research report on Thursday, February 25th.
-Zacks Investment Research upgraded Appian from a sell rating to a hold rating in a research report on Wednesday, April 21st.
-Macquarie assumed coverage on Appian in a research report on Wednesday, January 6th.
-They issued an underperform rating on the stock.
-Morgan Stanley upped their price objective on Appian from $80.00 to $100.00 and gave the company an underweight rating in a research report on Friday, January 22nd.
-Finally, Truist upped their price objective on Appian from $95.00 to $205.00 in a research report on Friday, February 19th.
-Three equities research analysts have rated the stock with a sell rating, four have assigned a hold rating and one has assigned a buy rating to the company.
-The company presently has an average rating of Hold and a consensus price target of $120.75.

 Appian Corporation provides low-code automation platform in the United States and internationally.
 The company's platform automates the creation of forms, workflows, data structures, reports, and other software elements that are needed to be manually coded.
 The company also offers professional and customer support services.